KTH-Library/kontarion/README.md

 # Usage

-You can download and run `kontarion` locally using the following command, provided you have `docker` and `make` installed:
+You can download and run `kontarion` locally using the following command, provided you have `docker` and `make` installed first:

 		make start-ide